Skip to content

 Creating indexes on columns you frequently filter on will allow for faster query execution.

-Column Indexes
+BTree Indexes

-await bundle.create_index("email", index_type="column")
+await bundle.create_index("email", index_type="btree")

-bundle.create_index("email", index_type="column")
+bundle.create_index("email", index_type="btree")

-CREATE COLUMN INDEX ON email
+CREATE BTREE INDEX ON email

 Note